dgamboa/sherbal/README.md

     $ rails generate controller pages

-For rails all, models are singular and controllers are plural.
+For rails all models are singular and controllers are plural.
 FYI - if you mess this up you can always reverse a generation by running `destroy` and trying again `$ rails destroy controller pages`, but don't run that - it will erase our controller.

 Now we've got a controller in `app/controllers/pages_controller.rb`, if you're making your own, it should look like this: